shah253kt/SimpleStack/README.md

 # SimpleStack
 As the name suggest, this library allows you to create simple stack of arbitrary datatypes on Arduino.
+Checkout `FullFeatures.ino` example to see all of the main features in use.

 # API
 ## `SimpleStack<T>(uint16_t size)`